Binod Bihari Mahato: Career

-Culture and sports

 Mahato loved Jharkhand's culture.
 He organised competitions to promote the folk dances of Jharkhand and participated in festivals such as Gohal Puja, Tusu Parab, Jitiya, Karam Parab, Sohrai and Manasa Puja.
 He worked to promote the languages of Jharkhand, especially Kudmali/Kurmali, the language of Kudmi Mahato and encouraged Laxmikant Mahato, the writer of Kudmali Sahitya and Vyakran, to promote Kurmali.
 The writer and poet of Khortha, Srinivas Punari, was his friend.
 Due to these efforts, the study of Kurmali started at Ranchi University.

-Education

 Mahato advocated for education.
 He created the slogan "Padho and Lado".
 He also donated money to help establish several schools and colleges.

 Shivaji Samaj

 Due to his background, Mahato met several Kudmi in his professional work.
 Kudmi have their own culture and rituals, which were often performed without Brahmin.
 In those days Brahmincal practices were entering into Kudmi culture.
 Some were trying to make Kudmi Khatriya by giving them janeu, and some were suggesting Kudmi get dikhya from Brahmin.
 Some were saying to classify Kudmi as Vaishya.
 Many Kudmi were starting practices such as Tilak and Dahej which were not part of Kudmi custom, and alcoholism was increasing.
 To solve these problems faced by Kudmi, Mahato started an organisation called Shivaji Samaj, which worked to protect Kudmi from money-lenders and to fight social evils, in 1967.
 Shivaji Samaj organised rallies for backward castes and Sri Karpuri Thakur's rally for backward castes.

 Shivaji Samaj worked to promote the language, festival and culture of Kudmi.
 The reason Mahato called the organisation Shivaji Samaj was that he admired Chhatrapati Shivaji, believing that Shivaji was Kudmi.

 Eventually, Shivaji Samaj became the backbone of the Jharkhand movement.
 However, some people called Shivaji Samaj a terrorist organisation, and several cases were lodged against its leaders.